 The Division of Engineering Science provides comprehensive support to all students throughout their academic careers.
 Staff members, including designated Year 1 & 2 and Year 3 & 4 Counsellors, are eager to help students match their individual strengths and aspirations.
 In addition, members of faculty promote an open-door policy that fosters a student-centered culture in the program.
 Several activities run by both staff and faculty encourage students to candidly express their thoughts and opinions.
 These activities include (but are not limited to):

 - Option Lunches where third and fourth year students get to discuss their programs with Option Chairs;

-- Peer Assisted Study Sessions (PASS) where successful, and well-trained upper-year students use course material to assist first year students in developing effective problem solving, study skills, time management, and test preparation in a more informal environment.
-PASS Leaders help students engage course content by leading weekly study group meetings during which students structure their study routine, share approaches, and develop study skills.
-PASS Leaders support first year students to integrate how to learn (process of learning) with what to learn (course content).
+- Guided Engineering Academic Review Sessions (GEARS) where successful, and well-trained upper-year students use course material to assist first year students in developing effective problem solving, study skills, time management, and test preparation in a more informal environment.
+GEARS Leaders help students engage course content by leading weekly study group meetings during which students structure their study routine, share approaches, and develop study skills.
+GEARS Leaders support first year students to integrate how to learn (process of learning) with what to learn (course content).

 - A mentorship program called NSight Mentors through which first year students get matched together with upper-year students to assist in the transition from high school to university;

 - A weekly e-newsletter to inform students about events and opportunities;

 - An online community blackboard group to ensure students are informed on issues academic and non-academic in nature; and

 - Regular workshops and information sessions on career choices, graduate school, networking and job/graduate school application skills.